pmfrancis/pmfrancis.github.io/_posts/2025-07-11-best-honk-songs.markdown

 And so, here it is.
 I did one final passthrough and culled quite a few so the list isn't 100 long anymore.
 Did I take out a bunch I will later regret and leave on a bunch I end up not that enthusiastic about?
 Certainly.
 Did my initial process miss out on some of the best shit?
 Also certainly.
 Sometimes, however, you just gotta say "Who care", so: who care?

+Oh and if I were hard pressed to pick on singular favorite?
+Let's go with "Bloodstains (Darkness version)".

 # THPS1
 - Dead Kennedys - "Police Truck"
 - Unsane - "Committed"